Your Palette of Emotions

 Their feelings were so varied and intense!
 Yet, they were expressed in the context of serving God.

-The book of Numbers gives a negative example of the influence of emotions.
-The Israelites wailed in self-pity after hearing the spies’ report (telling of the defenses and giants of Canaan (about 1440 B.C.):
+The book of Numbers gives an example of the negative influence of emotions.
+The Israelites wailed in self-pity after hearing the spies’ negative report of Canaan’s defenses and giants:

 In spite of the good reports of Joshua and Caleb, the people’s emotional reaction led them to disbelieve and disobey God, refusing to take possession of the Promised Land.